sensu/sensu-docs/content/sensu-go/5.0/getting-started/sample-app.md

 **3. Create a dashboard.**

-Create a new dashboard using the InfluxDB datasource to live metrics from the dummy app.
+Create a new dashboard using the InfluxDB datasource to see live metrics from the dummy app.

 ## Collecting Kubernetes metrics
 Now that we have a pipeline set up to send metrics, we can easily create a check that collects Prometheus metrics from Kubernetes and connect it to the pipeline.